graphgeeks-lab/baml-for-graph-101/README.md

 ![](./assets/baml-pipeline-2.png)

-The final graph is updated where each company entity where we detected a duplicate entity elsewhere in the graph has a `alias` property that contains all the aliases for the company.
+The final graph is updated where each company entity we detected as a duplicate elsewhere in the graph has a `alias` property that contains all the aliases for the company.
+We can also store the aliases as relationships between the company nodes, so that we can query them later.

 > [!NOTE]
 > Each BAML function is orchestrated via Python logic.
 More sophisticated error